LukeShu/pico-fmt/README.md

     + The CMake function `pico_set_printf_implementation()` may be called on an OBJECT_LIBRARY, not just an EXECUTABLE.

+ - **Lighter weight:**

+    + Despite all of the above, pico-fmt is comparable on ROM use and lighter on stack use than pico-sdk.
+However, total RAM use is higher due to the table of specifiers for `fmt_install()`.
+See the [Size](#size) section for measurements.

 # Usage

 ## Without pico-sdk